 Ohio State vs. Penn State Women's Basketball Predictions & Picks - December 10

-Sunday's game between the No. 12 Ohio State Buckeyes (7-1) and No. 25 Penn State Lady Lions (7-2) at Value City Arena has a projected final score of 78-67 (based on our computer prediction) in favor of heavily favored Ohio State, so expect a one-sided matchup.
-The game will tip off at 1:00 PM ET on December 10.
+Sunday's contest that pits the No. 12 Ohio State Buckeyes (7-1) versus the No. 25 Penn State Lady Lions (7-2) at Value City Arena should be a lopsided matchup based on our computer prediction, which projects a final score of 78-67 in favor of Ohio State, who is heavy favorites by our model.
+Game time is at 1:00 PM ET on December 10.

-The Buckeyes came out on top in their last outing 85-45 against Ohio on Tuesday.
+The Buckeyes are coming off of an 85-45 victory against Ohio in their most recent game on Tuesday.

-The Buckeyes enter this contest following an 85-45 win over Ohio on Tuesday.
-The Lady Lions' most recent outing on Monday ended in an 83-65 loss to West Virginia.
+The Buckeyes enter this matchup after an 85-45 win against Ohio on Tuesday.
+The Lady Lions fell in their most recent matchup 83-65 against West Virginia on Monday.
 In the Buckeyes' win, Emma Shumate led the way with a team-high 22 points (adding three rebounds and two assists).
-Taylor Valladay scored a team-leading 18 points for the Lady Lions in the loss.
+Taylor Valladay scored 18 points in the Lady Lions' loss, leading the team.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!